MuhammadAsadJaved/Important-shells/README.md

 python Delete_single_object.py
 ```
 The resulting edited xmls will be saved in the given folder
-## Delete specific name objects from all xml annotations.
+## Delete specific name objects from all PASCAL VOC .xml annotations.

 This shell is used to delete a specific objects by name from all xml annotations in a folder.
 For example you want to delte all 'person' objects or all 'car' objects from all xmls in a folder